CosmicRay11/GRL_mini_project/README.md

-# GRL_mini_project
+# Geometric Deep Learning mini-project
-Anonymous GitHub repository to store code as evidence for the Graph Representation Learning mini-project, candidate number 1044704.
+GitHub repository to store code as evidence for the Graph Representation Learning mini-project, submitted to University of Oxford over Christmas vacation 2022/23.
 Code is mostly in ppi_gat_rni.ipynb, with some graph generation also in visualisation.ipynb

 Example code for training a model on the PPI dataset was used and adapted in this study: